MaxNiia/nvim/README.md

 ## Requirements

--Neovim 8.0 or later.
+- Neovim 8.0 or later.
--A Nerdfont.
+- A Nerdfont.

 ## Usage